jtebert/document-everything/_programming/python-packaging.md

 There's one important note here that has tripped me up in the past: you can't re-upload to pypi with the same version number.
 This makes sense -- you don't want to have two different versions of the code with the same version number!
 So if you discover you made a mistake in the code you uploaded, just increment your version number at the patch level and upload again.
 (For example, v0.4 becomes v0.4.1) I've done this a lot, especially when fiddling with automating the process (which I'll describe below).

-### Github
+### GitHub

-In addition to pip having version numbering, Github *also* lets you make releases.
-(For the nitpicky, version tags are a feature of `git` itself, but Github has a nice interface for adding additional information with those tags.)
+In addition to pip having version numbering, GitHub *also* lets you make releases.
+(For the nitpicky, version tags are a feature of `git` itself, but GitHub has a nice interface for adding additional information with those tags.)

 This might seem redundant and pointless at first, but it will be useful for automating everything.
 So bear with me.

-On the page for your Github repository, you should see a tab for "Tags" or "Releases".
+On the page for your GitHub repository, you should see a tab for "Tags" or "Releases".
 When you click on it, you should have a button that says "Draft a new release."

 That will take you to a form.
 For the "Tag version," use the release number that's set in your code (in `<PACKAGE_NAME>/__init__.py`).
 For the name, I do something like "Gridsim v0.4.1".
 No need to get fancy, but I like to include the version number for clarity.
 For the description, this is where the changelog comes in handy: if you keep track of the changes from the last version as you go, you can just copy and paste them here.